-Two General Education Electives (6 credits)

-A general education elective is defined to

-be any course in a subject area other than

-RECR, BUSM, COOP, FMGT, INTB or

-MARK that has assigned or unassigned

-transfer credit at UBC, SFU, UVIC or UNBC.
+Two of general education electives (6 credits).
+A general education elective is defined to be any course in a subject area other than RECR, BUSM, COOP, FMGT, INTB or MARK that has assigned or unassigned transfer credit at UBC, SFU, UVIC or UNBC.